Germinating seeds in a paper towel works best for stubborn seeds that require controlled moisture and humidity for germination.

-- Since the vermiculite method mainly benefits trees’ seeds, you can check the sprouting after two weeks of planting in the mix.
+- Since the vermiculite method mainly benefits trees’ seeds, you can check the sprouting after two weeks of planting.

-You can get more better result if you soak the Cycads seeds in water for around 5-7 days.
+You can get better results if you soak the Cycads seeds in water for 5-7 days.

-The baggie method with vermiculite can be preferable for tree seeds like Cycads, Palm, and other tropical trees.
+The baggie method with vermiculite suits tree seeds like Cycads, palms, and other tropical trees.

-You can use tweezers to move the cotyledons or seeds from the paper towel.
-Dig a hole in the soil before transplanting as they have delicate roots, and then cover it with light soil.
+Dig a hole in the soil before transplanting, as seedlings have delicate roots, and then cover it with light soil.